 Mattel Inc. said in a regulatory filing that it terminated former CEO Bryan Stockton, which starkly differs from a statement made earlier this year, when the toy maker said he had resigned.

 General Electric is leaving the lending business, a major source of both profit and risk, as it continues to whittle its focus down to an industrial core.

 LinkedIn is buying Lynda.com for about $1.5 billion in a cash-and-stock deal, adding the online learning and professional development company to its professional networking offerings.

 The Boeing Co. has concluded an agreement with Panama's Copa Airlines for a $6.6 billion purchase of 61 airline jets on the sidelines of the Summit of the Americas.

-U.S. businesses increased their stockpiles in September by the largest amount in eight months while sales posted a modest gain.
+U.S. wholesale businesses increased their stockpiles by a modest amount in February, while sales kept falling.